Shadkoech/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 printevn -> lists environment variables. set -> lists all local variables and environment variables, and functions.
-BEST="School" -> C reates a new local variable
+BEST="School" -> C reates a new local variable export BEST="School" -> creates a new global variable.